 22. What are some indications for mechanical ventilation?

-Apnea, acute ventilatory failure, impending respiratory failure, severe hypoxemia, surgery, prophylactic support for pulmonary complications
+Apnea, acute ventilatory failure, impending respiratory failure, severe hypoxemia, surgery, and prophylactic support for pulmonary complications.

 23. What constitutes acute ventilatory failure?

-24. For a patient with a NIF or MIP of less than 20 cmH2O, you should do what in this situation?
+24. What should you do for a patient with a NIF or MIP of less than 20 cmH2O?

 Intubate the patient